 That’s not even considering the effects of shrooms on the body and brain.
 These are just a few reasons you should consider treatment even though mushrooms don’t cause dependence.

 - A customized treatment plan to meet your needs—because you’re a unique patient.

 - Daily access to your care team so you can ask questions and stay involved.

 - Therapy to help you learn new ways to avoid substance use.

-Call our treatment center today to start your recovery (and stop using mushrooms)!
+Call Northeast Addictions Treatment Center today to start your recovery (and stop using mushrooms)!